JedWatson/react-domify/README.md

 ## Usage

-Provide the variable to render as the `data` property.
+Provide the variable to render as the `value` property.

 ```
 var DOMify = require('react-domify');